50 Top Logo Examples to Inspire and Elevate Your Brand Identity

 So, just like you wouldn't sell just a steering wheel as a mode of transportation to validate your idea for a car, only offer complete insights with your MVC.
 Start with an essential yet functional piece of content, then refine and expand based on feedback.

-Now that we’re comfortable with the lean startup concept let's dive into practical applications for using this methodology to generate content marketing ideas.
+Now that we’re comfortable with the lean startup concept, let’s dive into practical applications for using this methodology to generate content marketing ideas and develop effective content marketing strategies.

 Throughout, I will use a real example of how I developed a Guide to Launching on Product Hunt with this model.